Harry Brown Bainbridge III: Bishop

 Bainbridge was elected Coadjutor Bishop of Idaho on February 14, 1998.
 He was consecrated on June 6, 1998, by Bishop John S. Thornton of Idaho in the First United Methodist Church in Boise, Idaho.

+He succeeded as diocesan bishop on November 1, 1998.
+He retired in 2008.

+Death and personal life

-He succeeded as diocesan bishop on November 1.
-He retired in 2008 and died on May 27, 2010, in Talbot Hospice Guest House in Easton, Maryland, after battling lung cancer and heart complications since 2007.
+He died on May 27, 2010, in Talbot Hospice Guest House in Easton, Maryland, after battling lung cancer and heart complications since 2007.

 Bainbridge married Katherine Turnbull on June 19, 1963, and they had two children.